alexbijak/alexbijak.github.io/_pages/cv.md

 Presentations
 ======
 **Bijak, A.** and Reynolds, L.K.
 (2020).
-Genetic diversity of Halodule wrightii along the Nature Coast.
+Genetic diversity of *Halodule wrightii* along the Nature Coast.
 North Florida Marine Science Symposium.
 **Bijak, A.** and Reynolds, L.K.
 (2020).
-Genetic diversity of Halodule wrightii along the Nature Coast.
+Genetic diversity of *Halodule wrightii* along the Nature Coast.
 Virginia Sea Grant Graduate Symposium.
 **Bijak, A.**, van Dijk, K., and Waycott, M. (2015).
-Genetic diversity and connectivity in a tropical seagrass, Syringodium filiforme, in the Florida Keys.
+Genetic diversity and connectivity in a tropical seagrass, *Syringodium filiforme*, in the Florida Keys.
 Coastal and Estuarine Research Federation 23rd Biennial Conference.

 Teaching
 ======